JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 * The _64-bit integer key, 448-bit value_ benchmarks test how the tables perform when the hash and comparison functions are cheap, traversing buckets is expensive (one cache miss per bucket on architectures with 64-byte cache lines), and moving key-value pairs is expensive.
 These benchmarks disadvantage tables that do not store metadata in a separate array (or do so but access the buckets array with every probe anyway to check the key) and that move key-value pairs around often (e.g. [Robin Hood](https://www.sebastiansylvan.com/post/robin-hood-hashing-should-be-your-default-hash-table-implementation) hash tables).

 * The _16-char c-string key, 64-bit value_ benchmarks test how the tables perform when the hash and comparison functions are expensive.
+The keys that the tables store are pointers into an array of contiguously allocated strings.
 These benchmarks disadvantage tables that lack a metadata mechanism to limit key comparisons or that rehash keys often.

 All the tables benchmarked are configured to use the same hash functions, namely the [MurmurHash3 finalizer](https://zimbry.blogspot.com/2011/09/better-bit-mixing-improving-on.html) for integer keys and [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) for string keys.